fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 7. An encrypted data channel in WebRTC can be used by an outside attacker to exfiltrate private files from inside the firewall.

+8. The STUN HOST attribute MAY have privacy implications on that the hostname of the WebRTC application provider is shared with the STUN server which otherwise might not know this information.
+However, given that the HOST attribute value matches the hostname part of the HTTP Origin header and might have already been included in either the DNS request or as part of the TLS Handshake SNI {{RFC6066}} extension, the privacy implications with its inclusion as part of ICE connectivty checks are minimal or no worse.

 TODO - Describe to what degree theses are addressed.
 Be clear about attacks due to Javascript inside the firewall and attacks due to executables inside the